ReactTraining/react-workshop/docs/yestertech-app.md

 There are some CSS utility classes which are layout and design-system in nature.
 They're documented in the Design System section.

-## Design System

-I'll eventually document a lot more things with storybook, but this is a small amount of info to get people started.

 ### `<Columns />` (flexbox)

 For any content that is "side-by-side" and could benefit from flexbox, we use `react-flex-columns` which gives an abstraction over flexbox.
 Just think of it as something that gives you a lot of the flexbox API but in a way that feels symantec in JSX and doesn't require custom CSS